Skip to main content

 Quick answers drawn from this episode.

-• Cybersecurity considerations should be integrated early in the medical device design phase to prevent vulnerabilities and address regulatory requirements effectively.
+• Cybersecurity should be integrated from the very beginning of the medical device design phase, not as an afterthought, to prevent costly and complex remediation later.

 Listeners also asked